JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

     ;
 }

 # returned type is inferred as
 # { drv: Derivation, greeting: string, identity: int, names: [string], src: Derivation }
 ```

 ## Tix context

 Type annotations are useful but having to sprinkle comments on every file in your project is tedious.
-Most Nix projects follow a pattern where the same parameter names (`config`, `lib`, `pkgs`) always mean the same types depending on the kind of file — NixOS modules always get `config :: NixosConfig`, callPackage files always get their params from `pkgs`, etc.
+Most Nix projects follow a pattern where the same parameter names (`config`, `lib`, `pkgs`) always mean the same types depending on the kind of file, NixOS modules always get `config :: NixosConfig`, callPackage files always get their params from `pkgs`, etc.

 Context lets you declare that pattern once and Tix auto-applies the type annotations to the root lambda of every matching file.